-A good shingle road behind Denniston (still used by coal trucks) leads to the start of the walkway.
-This follows part of a roperoad that carried coal from the mines to the top of the Denniston Incline.
+A good gravel road behind Denniston (still used by coal trucks) leads to the start of the walkway that follows part of the cable-car rope road that carried coal from the mines to the top of the Denniston Incline.
 Relics include tunnels, foundations, a haulage winch and the country's best remaining example of a mine fanhouse.

 Time: 4 hr return

 Distance: 12 km